 Your family is our concern.

 Our installers will use a variety of tools and techniques that can make the work area hazardous.
 Please make sure that your children and pets are kept out of the work area on installation day.

 We recommend that, prior to the completion of the installation; you walk thru the job with our installation team.
 This will give you the opportunity to ask questions and be clear on any final details.

 Prepare for a healthy environment.
 If you are sensitive to odors, good ventilation should be established.
 Some of the chemicals used in the construction of carpet, as well as the adhesives or hot melt seaming tapes, can have an odor for as long as 48 to 72 hours after installation.
 So be prepared to provide the room with adequate ventilation.

 Shedding is a natural part of a new carpet.
 Frequent vacuuming for the first few days should remove any loose fibers from the carpet’s surface.
 Sprouting refers to small tufts or loops of carpet that become visible after the installation.
 Use a small pair of scissors to carefully trim the loose fibers flush with the surface of the carpet.

 Finally, if wrinkles or ripples appear in the carpet, it may be necessary to re-stretch the carpet.
 Please contact us to have this done professionally.

 Being prepared is the result of being informed.

 We want you to be as well prepared as possible for the installation of your new carpet.
 To that end we’ve assembled the most knowledgeable sales people and the most experienced installers to provide you with solid information, reliable resources and proven solutions.
-For over 35 years Weber Flooring has helped thousands of customers prepare for carpet installation day by offering them… THE PEOPLE YOU CAN TRUST!
+For over 40 years Weber Flooring/Joe’s Carpet has helped thousands of customers prepare for their installation day!